 Concerns about humanity losing the ability to truly connect with each other are nothing new.
 Technological advancements in television, radio, cell phones, and the Internet have created new mediums for humans to communicate across vast distances.
 In many ways, communication is easier and more accessible today than ever before.
-However, ease and accessibility doesn’t always lead to better quality.
+However, ease and accessibility don’t always lead to better quality.
 Indeed, there are many reasons to question the quality of communications facilitated by social media.

 Do these mediums compromise our ability to connect with others on a more personal level?
-Do addictions to social media significantly affect quality of communication with one’s surrounding environment?
+Do addictions to social media significantly affect the quality of communication with one’s surrounding environment?
 Are people distracted from what is happening in the real world all around them?

 These are just a few of the questions that can be asked about the influence of modern tools of communication.
 Regardless of the individual answers, one thing will remain true.
 We will not find true love and sincere happiness if we cannot meaningfully connect with one another.

 Recently, I visited Austin, Texas for a family reunion.
 My extended family is quite evenly split between the East and West coasts.
 Therefore, we honed in on Austin as the perfect midway point for a family gathering.
 When I became aware of the reunion plans, I decided I wanted to write a letter to each family member that was attending, as well as to those unfortunate members that weren’t able to make it.